A Pinch of Moonlight

 He gazed at the sky and said, ‘Moon will rise soon.
 I will check the other crystals, then we can restart the cloaking spell.’

-He swung back into the treetops, and an hour or so later he’d finished arranging the crystals.
+Aelwen lifted him back into the treetops, and soon they’d finished rearranging the crystals.

 ‘Moon is back,’ he stated.
 ‘We can sing the spell back into working.’

 ‘You want us to sing now?’
-Demi-Lee sounded dubious.
+Vicky was dubious.

 ‘Sure.
 Is a good way to get your mind focussed.’